 This index lists contains personal names I came across during my archival research, alphabetically by surname.
 No specific selection criteria were applied other than the possible value for genealogical research.
-Of course completeness cannot be pursued.

 In case the source is available on this website a link is provided, otherwise you will find only a document number and short description of the document.
 Below you will find a list of the sources included.
 The included documents are mostly from the period 1890-1900.
 Naturally, these are just a very tiny fraction of what is available in the archives.

 • The original spelling of the sources has been retained.
 No attempt has been made at standardisation.
 Particularly for Armenian names it is strongly recommended to conduct a search as wide as possible for the possible variants of names.
 Thus Agopian can be Hagopian, Carabet also appears as Karabet, Couyoumdjian as Kouyoumdjan.
 A surname like Megherditchian could also be spelled Meguerditchian or Mekrtidjian, to mention just a few examples.
 Even in this short list some 10-15 variants of the same name can be found.

 • If mentioned in the source, the place of origin of a person is given and the province (vilayet) this place belonged to.
 Place names are spelled according to the modern Turkish spelling with a listing of the original name as it appears in the source.